skurhse/cat-apps/README.md

 # code-samples
-Code samples in Go, Nim & Ruby
+code samples in go, nim and ruby